 Most of my childhood was spent constructing my own toys and playing with cast off car, and mechanical parts, learning how they were constructed and how they worked.
 This continued into adulthood where I’d make or repair before replacing.

-I have two small workshop spaces, with MMA and MIG welding facilities, and can work with a range of projects types.
+I have two small workshop spaces, with MMA, MIG, and TIG welding facilities, and can work with a range of projects types.
 My work is mostly in wood, metal, fabrics and reused scrap.
 I try to work economically reducing the resources required for a project, and sourcing locally where possible.

 The main areas of my work are with community groups, arts projects, museums and CICs, preferring to work with, and support, the community then solely for commercial gain.